Nonac/PIMS/Report/System_implementation/2a_IoT.md

 <br><br><br>
 <a name = "2aIoTSprint2"> </a>
 ## MQTT Publisher/Listener
  So far, our barriers had the ability to collect information from the environment, but they hadn't sent it to our server.
-Moreover, they must have some way to receive commands from our server, otherwise they would be nothing more than pieces of iron bars.<br>
+Moreover, they must have some way to receive commands from our server, otherwise, they would be nothing more than pieces of iron bars.<br>
- We had chosen MQTT as our protocal for the communication between different parts in our system, but firstly, the barriers had to connect to the Internet!
+ We had chosen MQTT as our protocol for the communication between different parts in our system, but firstly, the barriers had to connect to the Internet!

 <a name = "2aIoTSprint2Imp"> </a>
 ### :white_circle:Implementation
-Each M5Stack had an integrated 802.11 b/g/n HT40 Wi-Fi transceiver, with which it could surf the Internet when it felt bored.<br>
+Each M5Stack had an integrated 802.11 b/g/n HT40 Wi-Fi transceiver, with which it could surf the Internet when it felt boring.<br>
-However, the actual device that enjoyed the luxry of surfing the Internet in one of our barriers was an Arduino MKR WiFi 1010 board.
+However, the actual device that enjoyed the luxury of surfing the Internet in one of our barriers was an Arduino MKR WiFi 1010 board.
 The reason was that the program storage space on an M5Stack was roughly 1.3 MB, which was less than enough for our entire program.
 At some point in our development period, we found it impossible to cram more functionalities into an M5Stack without rewriting some libraries.
-So we adopted an easier approach ---- spliting tasks of an M5Stack into two parts run by two devices.
+So we adopted an easier approach ---- splitting tasks of an M5Stack into two parts run by two devices.
 The functionalities that got separated from M5Stack were WiFi connection and MQTT publication/subscription.
 Nevertheless, we kept this part of code compatible with M5Stacks so when we overstocked M5Stacks <del>(That's never gonna happen)</del> we could construct a barrier with two M5Stacks. <br><br>

 We used the WiFi library readily available in Arduino IDE, which was:
 ```c++